cnyrr/Can_DHT11/README.md

 # Can_DHT11
-A simple DHT11 library with every step documented according to the datasheet.
+A simple non-blocking DHT11 library with every step documented according to the datasheet.
 Written for Arduino Nano, should be compatible with most boards.
 ## Usage

 ```